 As EPS converters, Molygran specialises in profile cut polystyrene to fit exactly into what the customer requires.
 Using only the highest quality EPS, Molygran’s insulative products have very low thermal conductivity due to its closed cell structure consisting of 98% air.
 The durability of EPS also ensures the insulation will last the lifetime of the building as it takes 500-100,000 years to biodegrade.

 EPS is a popular material for insulation due to its natural properties, however, when mixed with graphite or carbon, the thermal performance significantly increases.
-“Grey” or “Black” EPS is used when the lowest U-Values are required as it can reduce the thickness required whilst still retaining its performance.
+Requiring the lowest U-Values means using “Grey” or “Black” EPS.
+This material reduces the thickness required whilst still retaining its performance.

-It is commonly used for cavity closers around door and window frames, for under-floor; wall and roof insulation, and for all other forms of prevention of cold bridging.
+Using expanded polystyrene is common for cavity closers around door and window frames, for under-floor; wall and roof insulation, and for all other forms of prevention of cold bridging.
 Window and door manufacturers have for a long time been using polystyrene inserts within the voids of their sections.
-It has now also been realised that this also prevents heat loss through these cavities.
+Now predominately for preventing heat loss through cavities.
 You can read more about this here.

-Expanded polystyrene is a fantastic insulator, its versatility enables it to be converted into almost any shape or size which lends itself to the wide range of expanded polystyrene insulation available.
+Expanded polystyrene is a fantastic insulator.
+Its versatility enables converting into almost any shape or size possible.
+Thus lending itself to the wide range of expanded polystyrene insulation available.